leor-c/PortalEnv/README.md

 <!--  ➿〰️➖🔹-->

 A tool for Reinforcement Learning development that separates the runtime environments of agents and RL environments.
-This tool addresses the challenges of dependency management in RL development (i.e., conflicting dependencies) by serving RL environments through isolated Docker containers.
+This tool addresses the challenges of dependency management in RL development (e.g., conflicting dependencies) by serving RL environments through isolated Docker containers.

+* Experimenting with new RL environments without irreversible changes to your Python / Conda environment is now possible!
+* Want to use that one environment that requires an ancient Ubuntu & Python 2.7?
+No problem!
+* Multiple RL environments with conflicting dependencies can coexist without any issues!

 Portal-Env creates a clean separation between:
 1. The **agent's runtime environment** - where the RL algorithm is implemented and executed.
 2. The **RL environment's runtime environment** - containing the RL environment and its dependencies.

-This separation is implemented via a communication "portal" that enables seamless interaction between the agent and the environment while keeping their runtime environments isolated.
+A communication "portal" enables seamless interaction between the agent and the environment while keeping their runtime environments isolated.

 [//]: # (### Core Components)